-We’ve either made a mistake and failed in our responsibility, or something just hasn’t worked out for reasons that are in fact outside of our control, but the only way we know how to deal with the situation is to blame ourselves relentlessly.
+We’ve either made a mistake and failed in our responsibility, or something just hasn’t worked out for reasons that are in fact outside of our control – and the only way we know how to deal with the situation is to blame ourselves relentlessly.

 Self-blame is both a cause and symptom of mental health issues, including but not limited to depression, anxiety, social withdrawal, self-doubt, and health risk behavior such as substance abuse and self-harm.

-It seems harmless at first – you might figure that at least your internalized feelings are contained within you so they don’t have to influence your external life – but this isn’t the case.
+It seems harmless at first – you may figure that at least your internalized feelings are contained within you so they don’t have to influence your external life – but this isn’t the case.
 Any feeling or emotion we hold is based on judgment, and fear will inevitably surface and cause issues in our lives.

 Why do we blame ourselves?

-We often take on blame because we expect to be blamed anyway.
-We figure that taking on all the responsibility for a mistake or error is the safest and wisest choice, often because we believe that fighting against it or standing up for ourselves might lead to shame or punishment.
+We figure that we should take responsibility for a mistake or error because doing so is the safest and wisest choice, often because we believe that fighting against it or standing up for ourselves may lead to shame or punishment.

 The link between self-blame and childhood trauma

 When we hear the word trauma, many of us jump to the conclusion that it refers to acts of sexual abuse or physical violence.
 Those are most undoubtedly traumatic experiences, but many others don’t often get as recognized for their damaging impact.

 Though children are innocent and somewhat naive, they’re not clueless.
 The innocence of a child also allows them to notice unusual and contradicting behaviors that can be confusing.

 The dangers of self-blame

 Another example of an unhealthy and maladaptive coping mechanism is substance abuse.
-When we use drugs or alcohol to cope, like self-blame, we achieve temporary relief from emotional pain and discomfort.
+Like self blame, when we use drugs or alcohol to cope, we achieve temporary relief from emotional pain and discomfort.

 How to overcome self-blame

-Working on yourself by exploring your depths and making a conscious effort to reshape your perspective is a courageous act of self-love and self-care, of which the rewards far outweigh the effort required to do so.
+Working on yourself by exploring your depths and making a conscious effort to reshape your perspective is a courageous act of self love and self-care, of which the rewards far outweigh the effort required to do so.

-Be mindful of speaking to people who are struggling with mental health issues when talking about the process.
-Sometimes our own struggles and successes can be inspirational to those also struggling, but if we are tactless in our approach, we can end up causing more harm than good.
+Be mindful of speaking to people who are struggling with mental health issues.
+Sometimes our own struggles and successes can be inspirational to those also struggling, but if we are tactless in our approach, we can end up doing more harm than good.

-Take accountability where appropriate
+1. Take accountability where appropriate

 There is a big difference between blaming yourself for everything and accepting responsibility for your own life, but that line is blurred for those who tend to self-blame.

-It’s important to stop thinking in black and white and understand that some mistakes, errors, and disappointments will be your responsibility, but just because you’ve made mistakes that doesn’t mean you’re a terrible person or incapable of any other success.
+It’s important to stop thinking in black and white and understand that some mistakes, errors, and disappointments will be your responsibility.
+Making mistakes doesn’t mean you’re a terrible person or incapable of any other success.

 Taking responsibility the right way is empowering and also helps to define that line between actual responsibility and accountability and excessive, maladaptive self-blame.